mxro/maxrohde-web/content/posts/2010/2010-06-05-link-collection-eclipse-osgi-obr-osgi-bundle-repository/index.md

 ---
+categories:
+- java
+date: "2010-06-05"
+primaryBlog: maxrohde.com
 title: 'Link Collection: Eclipse OSGi OBR (OSGi Bundle Repository)'
-date: '2010-06-05'
-categories:
-  - 'java'
 ---

 Although it is quite easy to generate OBR meta data for Maven deployments, the general tool support for OBR seems to be quire weak.